David Beckham: Approach to training and praise from managers

 Beckham was a product of Sir Alex Ferguson's hard-working approach at Manchester United.
 Ferguson said that Beckham "practised with a discipline to achieve an accuracy that other players wouldn't care about."
 Beckham reportedly spent hours practising his free kicks after training sessions had ended.

 Beckham maintained his training routine at Real Madrid and even when his relationship with management was strained in early 2007, Real Madrid president Ramón Calderón and manager Fabio Capello praised Beckham for maintaining his professionalism and commitment to the club.
 Beckham's Real Madrid teammate Roberto Carlos regarded Beckham to be the best free-kick exponent he had ever seen.
-Two of the best free kick exponents of their generation, Roberto Carlos commented on the dilemma the team faced when they won a free kick on the edge of the penalty area: "I would stand on one side and Beckham on the other but I wanted to see Beckham take the free-kick because it's beautiful how he hits the ball."
+One of the other best free kick exponents of their generation, Roberto Carlos, commented on the dilemma the team faced when they won a free kick on the edge of the penalty area: "I would stand on one side and Beckham on the other but I wanted to see Beckham take the free-kick because it's beautiful how he hits the ball."
 During Beckham's time with Milan, his manager Carlo Ancelotti praised the Englishman for his intelligence and work-rate, in particular the improvements he demonstrated to the technical and tactical aspects of his game, which allowed him to compensate for his loss of pace.

-His former England manager Steve McClaren stated: "I've been very fortunate to work with some great players and he [Beckham] was one of them.
+His former England manager Steve McClaren stated: I've been very fortunate to work with some great players and he [Beckham] was one of them.
 He was a great player, he made the very most of his talents and that was through sheer hard work, professionalism, always doing extra on the training field.
 He inspired his team-mates through his performances, he was a winner.
-He was a leader, people followed him."
+He was a leader, people followed him.
 Arsenal manager Arsène Wenger stated, "What remains in your memory is his genuine commitment and dedication, his natural humility which he always had, that will stay forever."

 In May 2013, asked about how he wanted to be remembered in his retirement, Beckham said, "I just want people to see me as a hardworking footballer, someone that's passionate about the game, someone that – every time I stepped on the pitch – I've given everything that I have, because that's how I feel.
 That's how I look back on it and hope people will see me."